suttonarribas-bot/Pancake-Waffle/README.md

 ## Sample Images

 The application includes sample images for testing:
-- 5 Pancake examples
+- 9 Pancake examples (including chocolate chip, stack, and various styles)
-- 5 Waffle examples
+- 7 Waffle examples (including brownie, corner cut, and various styles)

+All images are organized in the `Data/` folder with separate subfolders for pancakes and waffles.

 ## Dependencies